|

 There are two different ways of obtaining raw data from an

-.
-The first one, #getInputStream()
+Attachment.
+The first one, #getInputStream(), allows the

 reading of a stream-based representation of the attachment's bytes, whereas

-, returns them within a byte array.
+the second one, #getBytes(), returns them within a byte array.
 While

 in some cases being faster (depending on the actual Attachment